Clex1o1/alexander/content/about.md

 spotlight the frontend and JavaScript.
 Since 2019, TypeScript has become my primary language, showcasing proficiency in:

-- Vue JS
+- Vue
-- Nuxt JS
+- Nuxt
-- Nest JS
+- Nest
 - Directus
 - Strapi